 The algorithms in this folder share a common main file and thus a common commandline interface.
 The commandline interface allows the user to build an ANNS graph and write it to an outfile, load a graph and search it, or build and search in one shot.
 It contains several “generic” parameters that can be repurposed for a new benchmark.
 In the following examples, we provide instructions for building indices using bash.
 The instructions assume that the user has downloaded, converted, and built groundtruth for the 100K slice of the BIGANN dataset, as shown in the quickstart instructions.
-If you want to use range searching, we also provide instructions for computing range groundtruth in data_tools.md.
+If you want to use range searching, we also provide instructions for computing range groundtruth in data_tools.md

-Next we provide some descriptions and example commandline arguments for each algorithm in the implementation.
+): the number of nearest neighbors to search for.Next we provide some descriptions and example commandline arguments for each algorithm in the implementation.

 Vamana, also known as DiskANN, is an algorithm introduced in DiskANN: Fast Accurate Billion-point Nearest Neighbor Search on a Single Node by Subramanya et al., with original code in the DiskANN repo.
 It builds a graph incrementally, and its insert procedure does a variant on greedy search or beam search with a frontier size $L$ on the existing graph and uses the nodes visited during the search as edge candidates.
 The visited nodes are pruned to a list of size $R$ by pruning out points that are likely to become long edges of triangles, with a parameter $a$ that is used to control how aggressive the prune step is.

-4. two_pass (bool): optional argument that allows the user to build the graph with two passes or just one (two passes approximately doubles the build time, but provides higher accuracy).
+): optional argument that allows the user to build the graph with two passes or just one (two passes approximately doubles the build time, but provides higher accuracy).To build a Vamana graph on BIGANN-100K and save it to memory, use the following commandline:

 cd vamana